KennyBlanckaert/Java/README.md

 ### 3. Java Network Game using Sockets

-* *`Server`*
-  * TicTacToeServer
+* *`TicTacToeServer`*
     * initializes lobby (BlockingQueue) & starts 2 thread that use the BlockingQueue:
     * one thread uses a ServerSocket for accepting connections (adds players to lobby)
     * one thread takes 2 players from the lobby to create a game
     * the Game class contains the logic.
 Keeps waiting for (valid) moves & fills playerboard
     * communicates with the Player class that communicates with the client using a Socket (BufferedReader + PrintWriter)
-  * TicTacToeClient
+ * *`TicTacToeClient`*
     * intializes a socket for communication (BufferedReader + PrintWriter)
     * updates the boardFrame using an Observer/Listener
     * stays in an endless loop parsing and sending commands until the players want to quit

 ### 4. Java JMS